College of Education, Arts & Sciences, and Nursing

 Critical Thinking and Design – Work on authentic design projects to refine problem-solving skills and put your knowledge to practice as a junior and senior year graphic design degree student.

 Graduates of the MSU-Northern graphic and web design program go on to pursue employment with various organizations and companies, in and outside Montana.
 Students have had successful careers as technical or scientific illustrators, advertising designers, website designers, product designers, computer graphics designers, and in other creative positions.
-Web design in particular is a stable field with an expected job growth of 13% through 2020 (according to the Bureau of Labor Statistics).

 A portfolio of work will be assembled by each student as a visible demonstration of skills and abilities, and as a presentation portfolio for employment purposes.
-Employment possibilities for those receiving a Graphic Design degree would include, but not be limited to desktop publishing designer with a business or nonprofit organization, designer or layout artist with a commercial printer, advertisin9 illustrator, technical illustrator, scientific illustrator, advertising designer, television computer graphics designer, web site designer, and product or package designer.
+Employment possibilities for those receiving a Graphic Design degree would include, but not be limited to desktop publishing designer with a business or nonprofit organization, designer or layout artist with a commercial printer, advertising illustrator, technical illustrator, scientific illustrator, advertising designer, television computer graphics designer, web site designer, and product or package designer.

 Office: Pershing Hall 105